douglasgreen/news/2025/02/19/en.md

 In the end, New York Golf Club emerged victorious with a final score of 10-3.
 The match was a significant turnaround for New York, which had struggled in previous matches.
 The presence of Tiger Woods added a special atmosphere to the event, drawing attention to the TGL league.
 As the league continues, fans are eager to see more exciting matches and the involvement of golf legends like Woods.

 ## Science

+### The Gene That Gave Us Speech

+In a groundbreaking study, scientists have discovered a gene that may have played a crucial role in the development of spoken language in humans.
+This gene, known as NOVA1, is believed to have helped our ancestors communicate in ways that were not possible for other species like Neanderthals and Denisovans.
+The ability to speak allowed early humans to share information, coordinate activities, and pass down knowledge, giving them a significant advantage in survival and evolution.

+Researchers at Rockefeller University used advanced gene-editing technology to study the effects of the NOVA1 gene.
+By replacing the NOVA1 protein in mice with the human variant, they observed changes in the way the mice vocalized.
+Baby mice with the human variant squeaked differently when their mother was nearby, and adult male mice chirped differently when they encountered a female.
+These findings suggest that the NOVA1 gene variant played a significant role in the emergence of speech in humans.

+The discovery of the NOVA1 gene's role in speech is a significant step forward in understanding human evolution.
+It not only sheds light on how our ancestors developed the ability to speak but also opens up possibilities for future research into speech-related disorders.
+Scientists hope that this research will eventually lead to new treatments for people with speech problems, improving their ability to communicate effectively.

 ### Ancient Echoes: The Discovery of Florida's Underwater Fossil Bed